pricebenjamin/real-python/README.md

 <p>In this tutorial, we will learn about...</p>
 ```

+* Add support for fetching any tutorial topic.

+* Add support for fetching the latest list tutorial topics.

 * Sort the tutorials by level of engagement (number of comments)

 ## Strategy